 - Infrastructure: Production workshops, turbines and pipelines.

-- Access: Access is restricted, requiring discretion and precaution.
+- Access: Access is restricted, requiring discretion and caution.

 3: Picomtal Castle